As an Amazon Associate, I earn from qualifying purchases. Please read my Full Affiliates Disclosure here.

 Pan seared chicken thighs

-The simple process of pan searing chicken thighs that delivers juicy and crispy chicken.
+The simple process of pan searing chicken thighs on the stove delivers juicy and crispy chicken.
 This cooking method is very similar to my honey garlic salmon, only that it cooks faster than the chicken.
 You can have your cake and eat it at the same time.
 Chicken thighs and sauce in one pan

-You may be wondering if it is safe to cook chicken thighs over stove top, the answer is yes.
+You may be wondering if it is safe to cook chicken thighs on the stove top, the answer is yes.
 In fact, you can cook boneless chicken thighs on the stove top in less than 15 minutes as I did with this chicken for a wrap

 Related to this post is this juicy and tender cilantro lime chicken recipe.